 Frogs belong to a very important family of animals called amphibians.
 That means they can live in both water, and on land; as some people would like to do.

-Like frogs, humans who like to surf and swim also don't have tails.
+Like frogs, humans who like to surf and swim also do not have tails.

 Some live underground, and others in trees.

-We have a resident frog who lives in our reservoir; we've never seen him, but he croaks all day long.
+We have a resident frog who lives in our reservoir; we have never seen him, but he croaks all day long.
 My grandchildren love to swing and listen to him.
 He feeds on mosquito larvae.

 The reservoir acts like a drum, amplifying his tiny croak into a big, booming sound.

-I expect one day he'll find a wife, and then we'll have baby tadpoles too.
+I expect one day he will find a wife, and then we will have baby tadpoles too.
 I hope they eat all the mosquito larvae.